OUR PATIENT & CLIENTS

 Currently I will be a sophomore at IUPUI.
 I am part of Nina Scholar Program and OTEAM.
 Nina Scholar is a wonderful scholarship that works with students to find their positive core.
 Since I had a rough background being part of this program truly benefits me.
 The OTEAM is an orientation team.
 We are the faces every student that is coming in as freshman or transfer students sees.
 We work together to make sure no one leaves with unanswered questions.
 It is sponsored through a scholarship but the friends and relationships you build with other leaders is the reward.
 I lost all of my friends when I was put in foster care.
 Coming to college and finding friends who will be there for you is such a good.
 My dream is to graduate and serve people.
 My story is a story that not a lot of people have and perseverance is important when you feel like there’s no hope.

-Adult and Child Center is particularly proud of our staff.
-As a “teaching” agency, we believe in supporting our staff in their pursuit to strengthen their individual and professional skills.
-We encourage a mission-driven culture and we cannot achieve our mission without inspired, intelligence, caring, and supportive staff.
+Adult and Child Health is particularly proud of our staff.
+As a “teaching” agency, we believe in supporting them in their pursuit to strengthen their individual and professional skills.
+Our mission-driven culture would not exist without intelligent, caring, and supportive staff.
+They are ampersand-loving dreamers & doers, dedicated agents of change.

 For nearly 10 years, Rodger Borders III has served as a Peer Recovery Specialist with Adult & Child Health, using his own experiences with bipolar disorder and substance abuse as the foundation for a unique working relationship with his clients.
 Trust, he says, is the result of speaking openly and honestly about his experiences—both good and bad.